fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 people, no more.

-Counterintuitively, the companies paying their CEO less were more successful than those paying more.
+Counter-intuitively, the companies paying their CEO less were more successful than those paying more.
 Think of Steve Jobs - he got a $1 salary every year (also resulting in this [funny anecdote][jobs mensa]).
 Their description is akin to being a 'volunteer'.